sshh12/SchoolCode/README.md

-# Code
+# School Code

-Here is a compilation of many of the projects and scripts I wrote during High School.
+A compilation of the projects and scripts I wrote during High School.

 + Connect4
 	+ A basic implementation of MiniMax in Connect4.